iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### Overview

 Proper (formerly Squarepin) is a real estate platform founded in Colombia and Mexico.
-It mainly focuses on making it easier and secure the real estate investment process.
-We worked side-by-side with real estate experts from Mexico and Colombia, that helped us to understand and illustrate the constraints and opportunities for the users.
+It mainly focuses on making easier and secure the real estate investment process.
+We worked side-by-side with real estate experts from Mexico and Colombia, which helped us to understand and illustrate the constraints and opportunities for the users.

 #### Problem